Our Services

 Individual Counseling

 Individual counseling is usually done by appointment.
 Our drop-in center hours typically can accommodate more urgent needs and emergencies.
-Most individual counseling sessions by appointment last 45 minutes or less.
+Most individual counseling sessions by appointment last 45 minutes or less and are scheduled for every two weeks due to demand.

 Please see our appointments and eligibility page for more information about our counseling programs and what we provide to full-time students vs part-time students.

-On average, 600 Saint Joseph's students per year seek individual counseling for a wide variety of reasons including:
+On average, over 700 Saint Joseph's students per year seek individual counseling for a wide variety of reasons including:

 - to cope more effectively with stress and anxiety